auth0/express-jwt/README.md

 > If the JWT has an expiration (`exp`), it will be checked.

-Optionally you can add paths for the middleware to skip:
+Optionally you can make some paths unprotected as follows:

     app.use(jwt({ secret: 'shhhhhhared-secret'}).unless({path: ['/token']}));